 Many detainees sold personal possessions in order to purchase food to supplement the military-issue rations they were given.
-Some of the “mixed-blood” families owned land vouchers that had been granted them in treaties with the U.S. government.
+Some of the “mixed-blood” families owned land vouchers (called scrip) that had been granted them in treaties with the U.S. government.
 These vouchers granted each head-of-household up to 640 acres of any unsurveyed, non-federal land in exchange for giving up claim to land in Minnesota.
 Many sold these vouchers to local businessmen at deflated prices in order to have cash in hand to provide for their families while in the stockade.
 Businessmen, such as Franklin Steele, profited by purchasing these vouchers and later selling them to land developers for large profits.

 A definitive number is unknown, but it is estimated that somewhere between 130 and 300 people died within the camp, mostly due to disease (a measles outbreak swept the region that winter).
 The majority of those remaining were taken by steamboats to the Crow Creek reservation in May 1863.
 By summer of 1863 the vast majority of the Dakota had left Minnesota, heading into the western territories or north into Canada, where many of their descendants live today.
 As a result of the war, approximately 6,000 Dakota and "mixed-blood" people were displaced from their Minnesota homes.
 Today Dakota communities remain spread throughout Minnesota, Nebraska, North and South Dakota, Montana and Canada.